QuestCode/thema-2.1-slm/ICC/Cultural research/Cultural research.md

 The politics of the Netherlands take place within the framework of a parliamentary representative democracy, a constitutional monarchy and a decentralised unitary state.
 The Netherlands is described as a consociational state.[2]
 Dutch politics and governance are characterised by a common striving for broad consensus on important issues, within both the political community and society as a whole.

+Religion in the Netherlands was predominantly Christian until late into the 20th century.
+Although religious diversity remains, there has been a decline of religious adherence.
+The Netherlands is one of the most secular countries in Western Europe, with only 39% being religiously affiliated (31% for those aged under 35), and fewer than 5.6% visiting church regularly (meaning once or more per month) in 2010.
+Religion is in the Netherlands generally considered a personal matter which is not supposed to be propagated in public.

 The Netherlands has a maritime climate, with cool summers and mild winters.
 The average temperature is 2°C in January and 19°C in July, with an annual average of about 10°C. Clouds generally appear every day, and in the winter months fog often abounds, while rainfall occurs frequently.

 ---